akuklev/akuklev/what-are-dependent-types.md

 The real C used to support fixed-length arrays if their length is a compile-time constant.
 For instance, by `int arr[3]` one declares `arr` to be an integer array of length 3.
 To make such signagures possible, one has to go beyond compile-time constants and allow expressions, values of which are not determined in compile-time.
 In other words, types should be allowed to depend on "run-time" values — that is where the name “dependent types” comes from.
 Some programming languages, unlike C, support such signatures, or, more formally:

-<dl><dt>Definition 1</dt>
+<dl><dt>Definition</dt>
   <dd>A programming language is said be <i>dependently typed</i> if it allows one or several arguments of a function to be used to specify the types of the following arguments or the return type.</dd>
 </dl>

-The example of dependently-typed signature of `main()` only illustrtes the case where an argument of a function (`argc`) is used to specify the type of the following argument (`argv`).
-But the definition 1 also mentions the return type, so let us provide an example for this case as well.
+Notice, that the definition also mentions the return type, so let us provide an example for this case.
 In dependently typed languages, the return type of a function has to be written not at the beginning of a declaration, but at its end.
 For example, a declaration of a function returning an integer looks as follows: `get_count() : int`, where colon (:) separates declarandum `get_count()` and its type `int`.
 That is precisely because the return type of a function can also depend on the arguments:
 ```c
 generate_random_sequence(nat length) : int[length];
 ```